 However, New York's recently-passed "Foreclosure Abuse Prevention Act" (S5473D) overrules the Engel decision.
 Under S5473D, a lender's unilateral action doesn't extend the statute of limitations for a foreclosure action, and the lender is time-barred from foreclosing a mortgage after six years from the date the loan was first accelerated.
 So, if the lender voluntarily discontinues a foreclosure action, the six-year statute of limitations period keeps running.
 Going back to the earlier example, the second foreclosure action would now be time-barred under S5473D.

 This new law applies retroactively to any pending foreclosure action filed before December 30, 2022, for which a final judgment and order of sale hasn't been enforced.
 If you're facing a foreclosure in New York and think the statute of limitations has expired, talk to a foreclosure attorney immediately.
-You might have a defense to a foreclosure action.
+You might have a defense to the foreclosure action.

 Effective date: December 20, 2022